insanj/Colendar/README.md

 Colendar
 =======================

-Change the color of your Calendar.
+Change the color of your Calendar icon.

 ---------------------------------------
 [Creative Commons Attribution-NonCommercial 3.0 United States License](http://creativecommons.org/licenses/by-nc/3.0/us/) as of 2014: